rdang4/nintendo-database/README.md

 # Solutions 🔑
 This part of the section will focus on answering my questions that I have given myself.
 With all the tables joined together, I will be able to analyze what kind of information can be taken out.
 I have added questions in which I can hopefully create a challenge for myself when playing around with the data.

-> With different kinds of assessments and questions being asked (when I do encounter them), I will definitely try to create my own here to mimic it.
+> With different kinds of assessments and questions being given to me, I will definitely try to recreate my own here to mimic the idea.

 # Citations 🧾
 ### About the Gaming Industry